cambridge-water-polo/cambridge-water-polo.github.io/_posts/2019-07-12-CWP-2019-Season-Information.md

 <br>

 The Cambridge Water Polo program continues to grow.
-This season we will have three CWP teams, a D1, D3 and Women's team.
+This season we have two CWP teams, a D1 and a Women's team.
 The league is working to equalize the competition and better develop player skills so they introduced two tiers or levels in the Division 1 (D1) and Women's Division (DW).
-Divsion 3 (D3) will be for players new to water polo and middle schoolers.
-D3 is critical for the development of players and the continued success of the CWP program.
 Please invite your friends to join CWP.

 <br>

 Lauren Hall and I have been in communication and are working on the logistics and planning for the CWP 2019 season.
-CWP will be practicing again at the Cumming Aquatic Center (CAC).
-Most likely on Monday and Thursday nights.
+CWP will be practicing again at the Cumming Aquatic Center (CAC) on Monday and Thursday nights.

 <br>